Existence of global N\'eron models beyond semi-abelian varieties: Introduction

 \begin{theorem} \mbox{} \begin{enumerate} \item Conjecture \ref{0012} (both statements) is true if the residue fields of $S$ at closed points are perfect. \item Conjecture \ref{0012} \eqref{0047} is false in general.
 More precisely, if $K$ has positive characteristic $p > 0$ with $[K : K^{p}] < \infty$ and $S$ has infinitely many points and an imperfect residue field at some closed point, then there exists a wound unipotent unirational group over $K$ that does not admit a N\'eron model over $S$. \end{enumerate} \end{theorem}

 See Theorems \ref{0009} and \ref{0013} for Statement \eqref{0052} and Theorem \ref{0032} and Proposition \ref{0061} for Statement \eqref{0053}.

 In particular, the conjecture is true for a proper smooth curve $S$ over a finite field $\F_{q}$.
 Hence we have the quasi-compact N\'eron model $G$ of a connected wound unipotent group $G_{K}$ over a function field $K$ over $\F_{q}$ with no non-zero unirational subgroup.
-As an application of Statement \eqref{0052}, we can now apply Oesterl\'e's results in \cite[Chapter VI, Sections 2 and 6]{Oes84} to $G$, which show that $G_{K}(K)$ is finite (\cite[Chapter VI, Question 3.5]{Oes84}) and express the Tamagawa number of $G_{K}$ in terms of the coherent Euler characteristic of the Lie algebra of the N\'eron model $G$ (\cite[Corollary 6.5]{Oes84}).
+As an application of Statement \eqref{0052}, we can now apply Oesterl\'e's results in \cite[Chapter VI, Sections 2 and 6]{Oes84} to $G$, which show that $G_{K}(K)$ is finite \footnote{ Rosengarten has informed the authors that he also has obtained the the finiteness of $G_{K}(K)$ by different methods (unpublished). } (\cite[Chapter VI, Question 3.5]{Oes84}) and express the Tamagawa number of $G_{K}$ in terms of the coherent Euler characteristic of the Lie algebra of the N\'eron model $G$ (\cite[Chapter VI, Corollary 6.5]{Oes84}).

 By Statement \eqref{0053}, Jacobians stand out as those having N\'eron models.

 Conjecture \ref{0012} \eqref{0048} says nothing about wound unipotent unirational groups, for which we obtain the following classification ``up to relative perfection'' in the perfect residue field case.
 To explain this, following Kato \cite{Kat86}, we say that a scheme $X$ over positive characteristic $K$ is \emph{relatively perfect} if the relative Frobenius morphism $X \to X^{(p)}$ over $K$ is an isomorphism.
 If $[K : K^{p}] < \infty$, the inclusion functor from the category of relatively perfect $K$-schemes to all $K$-schemes admits a right adjoint, called the \emph{relative perfection} functor (\cite[Definition 1.8]{Kat86}).